ippontech/goshin/README.md

  - beefcake : A sane Google Protocol Buffers library for Ruby

 What's wrong?
-Actually nothing if you just want to use push metrics from your laptop.
-But things get worse if you have to deploy riemann-tools in an heterogenous environments :
+Actually nothing if you just want to push metrics from your personnal laptop.
+But things get worse if you have to deploy riemann-tools in a heterogeneous environment :

  - beefcake requiert Ruby 1.9.3 and on some (not so) old systems no package is available without adding external packages repositories
  - yajl-ruby and Nokogiri will build compile a C extension and for this will require gcc